Multicellular simulations with shape and volume constraints using optimal transport: Results

 Oriented particles with anisotropic shapes can be realized in our optimal transport framework by considering appropriate cost functions.
 In dimension 2, any shape defined by a polar equation $r=r_0(\theta)$ can be encoded by the cost

-where $\theta(\bm{x},\bm{x}_i)$ denotes the polar angle of the vector $\bm{x}-\bm{x}_i$ and $\alpha>0$ is a hardness parameter whose influence will be illustrated later.
+where $\theta({x},{x}_i)$ denotes the polar angle of the vector ${x}-{x}_i$ and $\alpha>0$ is a hardness parameter whose influence will be illustrated later.
 The extension to dimension~3 is straightforward.
 An important example is the spherocylinder shape of 2D bacilli and rod-shape polymers.
 Given a long axis vector $(\cos\theta_0,\sin\theta_0)^\mathrm{T}$ and an aspect ratio $s=a/b\geq1$, this shape can be realized using the cost associated to the function

 Using \eqref{eq:costshape}, we model a system of self-propelled swarming bacteria.
 The cost is parametrized by the long-axis vector which also defines the direction of motion.
 It is defined at each time as the leading vector of the PCA of the current Laguerre tessellation.
 This motion corresponds to ``bending'' and turning effects due to the collisions.
-With this simple rule, long-range order (or alignment) emerges from the sole volume exclusion interactions, as classically hypothesized in polymer physics (Fig.~\ref{fig:shapes}b).
-A similar idea has recently been developed in \cite{leech_derivation_2024,kenny_autocrine_2023} in a computational model of deformable ellipsoidal particles representing fibroblasts.
+With this simple rule, the emergence of orientational order (or alignment) is observed from the sole volume exclusion interactions, as classically hypothesized in polymer physics (Fig.~\ref{fig:shapes}B with $N=300$ and Fig.~\ref{fig:nematicorder}C with $N=150$).
+A similar idea has recently been developed in \cite{leech_derivation_2024} in a computational model of deformable ellipsoidal particles representing fibroblasts.

+This emergent order can classically be evaluated quantitatively by computing the time evolution of the nematic order parameter $\phi = \frac{d}{d-1}\lambda\in[0,1]$ where $\lambda$ is the largest eigenvalue of the matrix obtained by averaging the individual Q-tensor matrices $Q_i = n_i\otimes n_i - \frac{1}{d}\mathrm{Id}$, with the dimension $d=2$ and $n_i$ the long-axis vector of particle $i$.
+For the larger system (Fig.~\ref{fig:shapes}B), a sharp transition is observed around time $t=12$ and orientational order is preserved until $t=25$ (Fig.~\ref{fig:nematicorder}A).
+However, for this set of parameters, we have observed that the orientational order is typically not persistent over extended intervals of time but rather fluctuates following the the successive formation and disappearance of ordered clusters (SM Video~\ref{video:rodshape}).
+A persistent orientational order can be observed in the smaller ($N=150$) but denser system (see Fig.~\ref{fig:nematicorder}B,C for a simulation of such system until $t=600$).